statistron/wikistats/README.md

 GET /?q=random&limit=your_integer_value
 ```

 Returns one or more random quote(s) from the database as an array of JSON objects.
-You must specify the limit parameter e.g., 1, 10, etc.
+You must specify the limit parameter.
+The limit parameter must be less than 50.

 <br>